Skip to main content

 terminal

 The bun CLI contains a Node.js-compatible package manager designed to be a dramatically faster replacement for npm, yarn, and pnpm.
-It’s a standalone tool that will work in pre-existing Node.js projects; if your project has a package.json, bun install can help you speed up your workflow.
+It’s a standalone tool that works in existing Node.js projects; if your project has a package.json, you can use bun install.

 ⚡️ 25x faster — Switch from npm install to bun install in any Node.js project to make your installations up to 25x faster.